Next Steps Leaving Care Service

 We want to ensure that you know that at 18, things may change for you as you become an adult, but this does not mean you are alone; there is support available from Next Steps and other people to help you to move onto independence and beyond.

-The team consists of the following: a team Manager, two Senior Personal Advisors and nine Personal Advisors.
+The team consists of the following: a team Manager, two Senior Personal Advisors and ten Personal Advisors.

 Leaving Care have recently changed how the duty service runs to ensure they are more accessible to you when you need support.
 These changes include: